 A specialist in the use of systems to improve processes and planning; Stuart is passionate about the use of technology to develop sustainable logistics solutions.
-As Senior Analyst he manages our Solutions Design efforts as well as the organisation’s IT, Supplier Development and Fleet Compliance.
+As Commercial Director, he manages our Solutions Design efforts as well as the organisation’s IT, Supplier Development and Fleet Compliance.

 After completing a Law degree and MA in Business he began his Logistics career for Christian Salvesen in various storage and distribution roles.
 After several years in Operations Manager roles at Corporate Solutions, he moved into Analytical work.
 He has spent much of the last 6 years developing our custom built planning and scheduling platform CSL Live.